-- Develop RAOs specific to the site. - Screen various remedial technologies and develop a list of retained technologies that can reliably and effectively achieve the RAOs. - Identify potential remedial alternatives to address the RAOs and evaluate the alternatives against the evaluation factors requested by ADEQ. - Develop an appropriate plan to mitigate remaining risks and oil sheens related to the Pegasus Pipeline.
+- Develop RAOs specific to the site. - Screen various remedial technologies to identify those that can reliably and effectively achieve the RAOs. - Based on these technologies, identify potential remedial alternatives to address the RAOs and evaluate the alternatives against the evaluation factors requested by ADEQ. - Describe an appropriate plan, based on the evaluated alternatives, to mitigate potentially remaining adverse impacts in the downstream areas related to the Pegasus Pipeline Incident.